 When people talk about substances, they often mean drugs but alcohol and nicotine are also drugs and are considered substances.

 Substances – any kind of drug – have effects on the body and mind.
 People use these substances for their effects, but many have negative effects including being physically and/or psychologically addictive.
 What is important with any substance is to be aware of its effects on your health and on your life as a student, and to make smart choices.
-Use of any substance to the extent that it has negative effects is generally considered abuse.
+The use of any substance to the extent that it has negative effects is generally considered abuse.

 Smoking

 Everyone knows that smoking is harmful to one’s health.
 Smoking causes cancer and lung and heart disease.
-Most adult smokers continue smoking not because they really think it will not harm them, but because it is very difficult to stop.
+Most adult smokers continue smoking not because they believe it will not harm them, but because it is very difficult to stop.
 If you or anyone you know is struggling with an addiction to smoking, click on this link for a valuable resource: http://www.smokefree.gov/.
 AUM is a smoke-free campus.

 Alcohol